crawl/crawl/crawl-ref/docs/develop/coding_conventions.md

 your commits will error if they do not meet whitespace guidelines.

 **Note**: Existing Lua code in particular often has used 2 space indents.
-New Lua code should use 4 space indents; feel free to convert old code.
+New Lua code should use 4 space indents; feel free to convert old code, but please do so in a separate commit from any actual code changes.

 Methods
 -------